ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 work.

- e interviewer s goal should be to introduce the candidate to the com - pany, its culture, the role, and the hiring process. ey will also ask some
+The interviewer s goal should be to introduce the candidate to the com - pany, its culture, the role, and the hiring process. ey will also ask some

 high-level questions of the candidate to confirm their structural fit for the role.
 You want a candidate to walk away from this interview motivated to do well in the rest of the interview process and excited at the idea of working for your company.

- e exact questions asked in a phone screen are thus not super import - ant.
+The exact questions asked in a phone screen are thus not super import - ant.
 Here is an outline of some areas you may want to cover:

  Do they have anything constraining their hiring timeline (e.g., other